WZDMATL/wzdmatl/README.md

 ### I'm a Business and Profit Consultant, Developer, and Community Activist!

-- 🔭 I’m currently working on a coding app anyone can use to create their own websites without hosting and plugin fees
+- 🔭 I’m currently working on a healthcare application used to put patients in the forefront of their health
 - 🌱 I’m currently learning everything about the blockchain and React
 - 👯 I’m looking to collaborate with other content creators
 - ⛓ 2022 Goal: Contribute to more web and app projects and blockchain dapps for clients